verbal-noun/a-star-pathfinding-family/README.md

 **Note**: Any kind contribution is welcome.
 Please feel free to open a pull request and I will review it as soon as possible.

+# Attributions

+- GIFs used for Weighted and Dynamic A* are taken from Wikipedia
+- Initial SqaureGrid Maze code is taken from [Introduction to A* by Amit](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html#:~:text=A*%20is%20the%20most%20popular,a%20heuristic%20to%20guide%20itself.)